 Keeping your animals safe and secure while the move is happening should be a top priority.

 Unpack Their Things

-As soon as you get to the other end, take a moment to unpack your pets’ things – it may help to keep them with you in the car in a separate labeled box so you don’t have to sift through mountains of other stuff to find them.
-Animals use scent to explore their surroundings and feel safe, so having their bed or favorite toys there ready will make a big difference to their comfort levels.
+As soon as you get to the other end, take a moment to unpack your pets’ things – it may help to keep them with you in the car in a separate labelled box so you don’t have to sift through mountains of other stuff to find them.
+Animals use scent to explore their surroundings and feel safe, so having their bed or favourite toys there ready will make a big difference to their comfort levels.
 Dedicate a room where they can settle away from the disturbance of the move.
 Check on them regularly and let them know you’re close by – try not to be away from them for too long.

 Let Them Explore

 Once things are a little more settled, slowly begin to let your animal explore their new environment.
 Keep a close eye on them at first, especially as you let them into any outside areas.
-Try to establish a routine for them as soon as possible, so that there is a sense of continuity and familiarity to help pet behavior.
+Try to establish a routine for them as soon as possible, so that there is a sense of continuity and familiarity to help pet behaviour.
 Reward calm behavior with a treat.
 With a little care and attention, you can make the move far less impactful on them and have them settled in their new home in no time.

 Hey You!
 Don't Miss Out!

 When you confirm your subscription, you'll get something special from me!